CALL FOR SUBMISSIONS

 Call for Submissions — Winter in America (Still

 We invite poets and artists to contribute to the sequel anthology Winter in America (Still.
 This edition seeks reflective poetry, prose, and artwork exploring the consequences of the 2024 Presidential Election.
 All aesthetics, voices, and perspectives are welcome.
+Please no polemics.
+Please send new work.

 From Winter in America (Again